Robust Recursive Fusion of Multiresolution Multispectral Images with Location-Aware Neural Networks: An efficient distributed algorithm

 \section{An efficient distributed algorithm}

 A significant limitation of the variational Kalman filter presented in the previous section is that the computation and storage requirements increase quickly with the image size, as can be attested by considering the dimension of $\bP_{k|k}$ is quadratic in the image size.
-To solve this problem, we consider splitting the pixels in the estimated state $\bs_k$ into multiple groups \cite{li2023online}.
+To solve this problem, we split the state $\bs_k$ into multiple groups \cite{li2023online}.
 The split groups are assumed to be statistically independent, following~\cite{closas2012multiple,vila2016uncertaintyMultipleKalman,vila2017multiple}.

-Note that in this section, we introduces an approximation to the distributed implementation, which is part of the novelties in this paper.
+Note that in this section, we introduce an approximation to the distributed implementation, which is part of the novelties in this paper.
 It is illustrated with more details starting from Eq. \eqref{Eq:statesplit}.
-To this end, we divide the state space into $G$ groups as:
+To this end, we divide $\bs_k $ into $G$ groups: